 Although some entering students may be relatively sure about their career goals, a number of others need assistance in developing educational plans.
-Therefore, one of the first steps Mesalands Community College implements after admission is designating a faculty advisor for each student through the Office of Enrollment Management.
+Therefore, one of the first steps Mesalands Community College implements after admission is designating a faculty advisor for each student.
+Degree seeking and Dual Enrollment student students cannot enroll in classes without meeting with an academic advisor.

 Faculty advisors assist both new and returning students in choosing classes to fulfill degree plans.
-In addition, Student Affairs staff are available to provide assistance and support if students need career information, testing, etc. All students are ultimately responsible for decisions regarding their own course selections and degree plans.
+In addition, Student Affairs staff are available to provide assistance and support if students need career information, testing, etcetera.
+All students are ultimately responsible for decisions regarding their own course selections and degree plans.